 In 2011, I cloned a Konami Arcade Machine in VHDL, and used it to play an 80's fave, Time Pilot.
-If you're interested in getting the code, let me know and I'll post it.
+Code is posted at github.

 Coreboot is open firmware capable of replacing the stock BIOS on some Intel-based computers.
 In 2008 I published this recipe to get a pared-down version of gPXE running on coreboot.